 Honestly, the first mile was too crowded for us, but we got our moments, and the further you walk, the quieter it gets.
 Nevertheless, it is a strenuous tour wading through water for hours in neoprene socks.
 More pictures and information are in my additional article.
 Narrows

 It is a wonderfully picturesque and unique park.
 The dunes are created by sand, high winds, and an influence of these winds, which no one can explain.
 This sand originates from the eroding Navajo sandstone, the typical sandstone formations in Utah.
 The endemic Coral Pink Tiger Beetle occurs in this tiny strip of dunes.

-In June, the wildflowers peak, and the dunes are dotted yellow with Rough Mulesear’s.
+In June, the peak of the wildflowers and the dunes are dotted yellow with Rough Mulesears.
 I took tons of pictures of these colourful flowers; some are added below.